NorskRegnesentral/nao-remote/README.md

 ./sync-remote.sh
 ```

-that will rsync changed bits over.
+Running this script later will only copy over the changed bits.

 ## Installing behaviors